Recovery After A Knee Replacement Surgery: This Will Be Part of Your Experience

 #- PAIN

 Some patients may experience a reaction to a narcotic with loss of appetite, nausea, and headache.
-In case your pain increases, the doctor and the nurse will suggest a different combination of painkillers.
+If your pain increases, the doctor and the nurse will suggest a different combination of painkillers.
 This can be codeine + acetaminophen.

 #- PHYSICAL THERAPY

-Every patient must undergo physical therapy, but it all begins at the hospital before being discharged.
-An hour after your surgery, you may be able to walk around depending on the type of knee replacement surgery you underwent.
+Every patient must undergo physical therapy, which begins at the hospital before discharge.
+You may be able to walk around an hour after your surgery, depending on the type of knee replacement surgery you underwent.

-As you are being discharged, you will have to walk into your car, climb stairs with a walker in order for the doctor to evaluate your response to the surgery.
+As you are discharged, you will have to walk into your car and climb stairs with a walker for the doctor to evaluate your response to the surgery.

-You will also have to begin your physical therapy session as discussed with the surgeon.
-The major aim of having physical therapy is to prevent the formation of a scar tissue.
+You will also have to begin your physical therapy session, as discussed with the surgeon.
+The major aim of physical therapy is to prevent the formation of scar tissue.
 This will also help you attain stability and mobility in your new knee.

 Undermining your physical therapy may lead you to a second knee replacement surgery in order to remove the scar tissue.